 - Name – Any decent brand of repute will use the common name as well as the Latin name on the label.
 Look for: Lavender (lavendulaangustifolia).

 - Price – If the price is too nice, don’t trust it.
-It takes a LOT of plant to create a small amount of pure essential oil.
+It takes a LOT of plants to create a small amount of pure essential oil.
 If the oil is too cheap, chances are manufacturers have taken shortcuts.
 A small bottle of good, therapeutic grade essential oil will go a very long way, so it’s a good investment.

 - Method – A trustworthy company selling pet products will proudly tell you the method in which the oil was manufactured as well as which parts of the plants they used.

 - Carrot Seed